Sustainability Knowledge

 Pesticides are chemical or biological substances that are sprayed to control pests or any unwanted species of plants.
 If a pesticide is toxic, it can impact the soil and water quality of the sprayed area and adjacent areas.
 Furthermore, if the chemicals enter the water system, certain chemicals have been known to cause breathing problems and hinder the development of the brain in children.

-FSC® have a substantial Pesticides Policy which came into force in 2019.
+FSC® have a substantial pesticide policy which came into force in 2019.
 In the long term, this paves the way for them to be completely prohibited.
 However, in the short term, some are worse than others so FSC® have classified them into 3 categories – Restricted, Highly Restricted and Prohibited.

 FSC® members must try to use non-chemical methods wherever possible.
-However, if not then in order to use a restricted or highly restricted pesticide they must complete an environmental and social risk assessment (ESRA).
-Completing an ESRA will allow FSC® members to identify and select the lowest risk option.
-The lowest risk option will have the least potential for social and environmental damage.
+However, if not then to use a restricted or highly restricted pesticide they must complete an environmental and social risk assessment (ESRA).
+Completing an ESRA will allow FSC® members to identify and select the lowest-risk option.
+The lowest-risk option will have the least potential for social and environmental damage.

-UKTR is less clear cut, because for timber to be considered legal according to UKTR regulations it must have been harvested in compliance with the forestry regulations of the country of origin.
-Obviously, there is variance in the quality and scope of the regulations in different countries.
+UKTR is less clear cut because for timber to be considered legal according to UKTR regulations it must have been harvested in compliance with the forestry regulations of the country of origin.
+There is a variance in the quality and scope of the regulations in different countries.
 For example, Gabon has restrictions on the use, but its regulations are known to be relatively well developed and regulated in comparison to other Congo basin countries.

 https://us.fsc.org/en-us/certification/forest-management-certification/pesticides-policy